JimmyMcBride/me/posts/knex-graphql.md

 Create a project directory. `mkdir knex-graphql`.

 Then run `yarn init`.
-When it asks your for the main file, add `src/index.js`.
+When it asks you for the main file, add `src/index.js`.

-Now that have that ready we can star adding the dependencies we're going to need.
+Now that have that ready we can start adding the dependencies we're going to need.

 > Graphql has a rich ecosystem with many amazing options.
 Feel free to experiment with the plethora of amazing graphql tools out there!